urmaliyadivyanshu31/Mystic_Final/README.md

 ---

-This README comprehensively introduces Mystic, articulating its purpose, addressing the prevalent issues in the gaming industry, outlining the proposed solution, key functionalities, tournament mechanics, the significance of investing in web3 gaming now, and the project's goals.
+This README comprehensively introduces MIST, articulating its purpose, addressing the prevalent issues in the gaming industry, outlining the proposed solution, key functionalities, tournament mechanics, the significance of investing in web3 gaming now, and the project's goals.
 Feel free to explore and contribute to this project, making gaming an engaging and rewarding experience for all.